Tools4everBV/HelloID-Conn-Prov-Target-ChipSoft-HiX-readme/README.md

 #### Session concurrency

 To ensure that the grant for groups and the grant for login groups do not interfere with each other, it's necessary to set concurrent actions to 1 for the connector.
 Otherwise, permissions may be overwritten or not properly assigned.
+This will also prevent actions in HIX will be executed while previous actions are not finished yet.

 #### `ControlId`